WP-Grogu/ObjectPress/readme.md

 ### Query your database efficiently

 Your [post types](https://object-press.wp-grogu.dev/#/the-basics/custom-post-types) and [taxonomies](https://object-press.wp-grogu.dev/#/the-basics/taxonomies) are now Eloquent models.
-You can query your database using the same syntax as Laravel.
+You can query your database using the same syntax you would use on Laravel.

 ```php
 <?php